-Derek Andrew “Sway” DaSafo is a British hip-hop artist of Ghanaian origin who gained attention through a series of independently released mixtapes before winning a 2005 MOBO (Music of Black Origin) award, which positioned him as one of the leading hopes for U.K. rap.
-Born in London – albeit unintentionally, when his mother was on a stopover between Amsterdam and her native Ghana – and mostly raised there as well, DaSafo hails from Hornsey, a North London neighborhood positioned in between posh, middle-class Murray Hill and the slum Wood Green.
+Derek Andrew “Sway” DaSafo is a British hip-hop artist of Ghanaian origin.
+He gained attention through a series of independently released mixtapes before winning a 2005 MOBO (Music of Black Origin) award.
+This award positioned him as one of the leading hopes for U.K. rap.
+Sway was born in London – albeit unintentionally when his mother was on a stopover between Amsterdam and her native Ghana!

 His carefully constructed rap persona reflects this polarity by combining a literate, reflective approach with a savvy, street-smart sensibility.
-Together with his broad, cagey sense of humor and often nervously kinetic delivery, it amounts to a fascinatingly complex and undeniably charismatic style, comparable to an intellectual Ludacris or a more ruminative Twista – it’s not hard to hear why he generated an underground buzz that developed quickly into wider awareness.
+Together with his broad, cagey sense of humor and often nervously kinetic delivery, it amounts to a fascinatingly complex and undeniably charismatic style.
+It’s comparable to an intellectual Ludacris or a more ruminative Twista.
+It’s not hard to hear why he generated an underground buzz that developed quickly into wider awareness!